The Uni Guide has a fresh new look

 4. You’ve just missed your predicted grades

-Disappointing, but you may still get an offer from your firm choice.
+You might be disappointed, but there's a chance you could still get an offer from your firm choice.

 Check your Hub and see if your status has changed to ‘unconditional’ or if you’ve been offered a place on a different course at the same university.
 This is known as a ‘changed course offer’, which you’ll need to accept or decline.